-This RBP in Disclosure covers state and local government owned and operated public power electric utilities and community choice aggregators (CCAs).
+This RBP in Disclosure covers state or local government owned and operated public power electric utilities and community choice aggregators (CCAs).
 This paper also includes joint action agencies (JAAs) that operate in a single or multiple states.
 These guidelines are applicable to debt secured by revenues generated from the operation of the municipal (public power) electric utility or from revenues from power sales contracts of a JAA.
-While our goal is to include the information analysts believe is key in evaluating the credit quality of these utilities, we are aware that not all items requested will be readily available from all issuers or applicable to every issuer.
+While our goal is to include the information analysts believe is key in evaluating the credit quality of these utilities, we are aware that not all items requested will be readily available from all issuers or applicable to every issuer and that the materiality of the information may be the deciding factor in the effort to supply the information.
 We strongly encourage use of the Municipal Securities Rulemaking Board's (MSRB) Electronic Municipal Market Access (EMMA®) as the means to post these documents.
 We also encourage the development and maintenance of internal and external investor relations websites for the dissemination of this information.